ktaylor63/southeast/site/content/gulf-restoration/next-steps/focal-area/florida-panhandle-lands.md

 {{< figure class="photo-right" src="/images/pages/watering-ramp.jpg" alt="A farmer points towards a ramp partially submerged by a stream." caption="Watering ramp installed to keep cattle from disturbing riparian area.
 Photo by Natural Resources Conservation Service, US Department of Agriculture." >}}

-*   Support and encourage the development of formal partnerships focused on estuary ecosystem restoration that can use updated [Surface Water Improvement Plan](https://www.swfwmd.state.fl.us/projects/swim/) information (as well as outputs from other efforts described below) to prioritize restoration needs and seek funding for project implementation.
+*   Support and encourage the development of formal partnerships focused on estuary ecosystem restoration that can use the information in updated [*Surface Water Improvement and Management plans*](http://www.nwfwater.com/Water-Resources/SWIM/SWIM-Plan-Updates) (as well as outputs from other efforts described below) to prioritize restoration needs and seek funding for project implementation.
 *   Provide support for voluntary water quality monitoring programs to assess numeric nutrient criteria affecting listed freshwater mussels and additional at-risk aquatic species.
 *   Identify nutrient pollution impacts to fish and wildlife within six major watersheds (Escambia, Yellow, Choctawhatchee, Chipola, Ochlocknee and Perdido).
 *   In areas in which it would provide the most significant water quality benefits for fish and wildlife, retrofit current wastewater treatment technology and convert septic systems to sewer systems in targeted sub-watersheds to reduce nutrient pollution impacts.